IT'S WHAT WE DO

 - Contact ECEC if you know about a fallen or leaning power pole.

 It is critical to teach our youth the importance of electric safety.
 One way we do this is by providing free safety demonstrations.
 We work with area schools to help students understand the dangers associated with electric power lines and to learn proper safety precautions to be taken around power lines.
 Please contact ECEC if you’re interested in scheduling a demonstration at your school or community event.
+Additionally we have an online video that showcases parts of our live demo, as well as offering some safety information.
+A live demo is always more interactive but feel free to use this if you have a need for it.

 - The demonstration is planned and controlled for the safety of the audience and our presenters.